UmarBhutta/Listing/README.md

 ## UI
 Application Design is based on flat designs.

-Application have a single screen that is regarded as feature i.e. Recipe List.
+Application have a single screen that is regarded as feature i.e. Users List.
 It consist of three states.

 - Loading State.
 Displaying loader when screen is launched and network call is on the ongoing to fetch the data.